Scenic road through vineyards to the Pyrenees mountains.

 The Canal’s Role in Trade and Travel

 While today it’s mostly about tourism and leisure, you can still feel the history of the canal as a vital trade route.
 Imagine all the goods that used to be transported along here!
 It really shaped the development of the towns and villages along its banks.
-It’s a reminder that even simple-looking waterways can have a huge impact on history and how people lived.
+It’s a reminder that even seemingly simple waterways can have a huge impact on history and on how people lived.
 It’s a different kind of travel, a slower pace that lets you appreciate the landscape and the ingenuity of the past.
 It’s definitely a highlight of any trip to this part of France.

 Where to Stay: